 View a video about the Goodrich Scholarship Program

-The Goodrich Scholarship Program began in 1972 through Senator Glenn Goodrich's enabling budget amendment.
-The program offers a merit-and-need-based scholarship to students who will attend ONLY the University of Nebraska at Omaha.
-The Goodrich Scholarship Program now boasts at least 1,350 alumni who in the 40 years of their community connectedness have continued to contribute as lawyers, educators, doctors, social workers, engineers, artists, business professionals, elected officials, directors of non-profit organizations, law enforcement officers, among many others.
+The Goodrich Scholarship Program began in 1972 through Senator Glenn Goodrich’s enabling budget amendment.
+The program offers a merit-and-need-based scholarship to students who will attend only the University of Nebraska at Omaha.
+(Note that the scholarship does not transfer to UNL or UNMC).
+The Goodrich Scholarship Program now boasts over 1,400 alums who, for over 40 years, have continued to connect and contribute to their communities as lawyers, educators, doctors, social workers, engineers, artists, business professionals, elected officials, directors of non-profit organizations, technologists, writers, and law enforcement officers, among many others.

-A composite of selection criteria is used to evaluate both merit and financial need.
-Criteria include application data, financial analysis, academic record, personal interview, EPPE, personal life-experience essay and references.
+Admission to Goodrich: We use a composite of selection criteria to evaluate both merit and financial need.
+Criteria include application data, financial analysis, academic record, in-person interview, EPPE, personal life-experience essay and references.

 Goodrich Scholarship Program